JonLim/go-algorithm-club/README.md

 - [Binary Search](Algorithms/Searching/Binary-Search/).
 Quickly find elements in a sorted array.
 - [Count Occurrences](Algorithms/Searching/Count-Occurrences/).
 Count how often a value appears in an array.
 - [Select Minimum / Maximum](Algorithms/Searching/Select-Minimum-Maximum/).
 Find the minimum/maximum value in an array.
+- [k-th Largest Element](Algorithms/Searching/Kth-Largest-Element/).
+Find the k-th largest element in an array, such as the median.

 ### Sorting